Nationals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Nationals have posted a mark of 5-4.
+- In eight games as the underdog over the last 10 matchups, the Nationals have a record of 5-3.

-- When it comes to the over/under, the Nationals and their opponents are 6-4-0 in their last 10 games.
+- When it comes to the total, the Nationals and their foes are 5-5-0 in their previous 10 contests.

-- The Nationals are 2-2-0 against the spread over their past 10 contests (four of those contests had a spread listed by oddsmakers).
-The average over/under set by bookmakers in Washington's past three games has been 9, a stretch during which the Nationals and their opponents have hit the over every time.
+- The Nationals are 2-2-0 against the runline over their past 10 games (four of those contests had a spread listed by oddsmakers).

 Read More About This Game